 So we can cool the cards better & also more comfortable to maintain the graphics cards.
 So I would say a PCIe riser also increases the lifespan of your graphics card indirectly.

 There are mainly two types of PCIe risers.
 Let’s discuss them below.

 As the name suggests, an unpowered riser does not have provisions for connecting external power to the PCIe slot.
 Sometimes unpowered risers are called ribbons or extension cables.

 A powered PCIe riser is the complete opposite of an unpowered PCIe riser.
-These risers usually have a four-pin Molex port to supply power directly to it.
+These risers usually have a four-pin Molex port to supply power directly to them.

 This is a bit of a controversial question.
 Powered ones allow you to supply +12V directly to it.
 So reduces the chance of frying your motherboard.

-A PCIe riser is not really a complicated piece of hardware.
+A PCIe riser is not a complicated piece of hardware.
 So there’s no point being too picky about choosing the PCIe risers.
-Instead, invest that time into choosing other components like graphics cards, motherboard etc.
+Instead, invest that time into choosing other components like graphics cards, motherboards, etc.

 But I do suggest getting a powered PCIe over an unpowered one.
 Also, try looking for a PCIe riser with USB 3.0 support.
 Keep a close eye on the reviews of a PCIe riser too.